simonhlee97/simon-2nd-brain-docusaurus/blog/2022-08-29-facebook-papago-google-translation-battle.md

 I am far from bilingual, so this is a very amateur analysis, done for fun.
 If you are bilingual, please share your thoughts and which translation you think is best.
 Before comparing, I was actually expecting Papago to be a bit better than Google and Facebook.
 From my limited Korean reading comprehension skills, here's a list of things that immediately jump out at me.

 - Google and Facebook's translation software struggled with subject pronouns, while Papago was much better at knowing when to use "I" vs "he".
+- Tennis terminology like "단식" - Papago and Google got it right and output "singles".
+Facebook translated it to "fasting".
 - The people who post to FB should be taught that it's better to not Koreanize (Hangulize?) proper names like "Eddie Herr" (or put the foreign names in parantheses next to the Hangulized version).
 Translation bots, I'm guessing, aren't really designed for things like names of people.
 - Facebook translated "초등 상위랭커들도" to "the top *bankers* of elementary school", while Papago and Google (slightly better) output "the top rankers in elementary school" (should have been "top-ranked").
 - The kid's name is 정율호.
 Facebook: "Jung Yoon-ho".
 Papago and Google did fine, and output "Jung Yul-ho" as expected.